-Principles, ethics and design in Biovilla:
+Principles, Ethics and Design in Biovilla

 Biovilla puts sustainability and nature design at the centre of its activities.
 As an example, the principles and ethics of Biovilla are based on the principles and ethics taken from permaculture.
-For example, in one of the first DOD interfaces of Biovilla permaculture was the label of the design and it was represented at the centre of the organization design.
-In the beginning it was important to have that label highlighted in the organization design, since it was important to internalize the culture.
-After more than one year, as the culture was already internalized, we excluded that label from the organization design and included some other information that was more adequate at that time for work force structure and more important to accomplish all the tasks and achieve all the goals of the organization.
+For example in one of the first DOD inteface of Biovilla permaculture was the label of the design and was represented at the center of the organization design.
+At the beginning it was important to have that label highlighted in the organization design, since it was important to internalize the culture.
+After more than one year, since the culture were already internalized, we excluded that label from the organization design and included some other information that was more adequate for that time work force structure and more important to accomplish all the tasks and achieve all the goals of the organization.
 What is Permaculture?
-Permaculture has multiple definitions, one of them is: 'Consciously designed landscapes which mimic the patterns and relationships found in nature, while yielding an abundance of food, fibre and energy for provision of local needs (...)
-More precisely, I see permaculture as the use of systems thinking and design principles that provide the organising framework for implementing the above vision.
+Permacutlure has multiple definitions, one of them is: 'Consciously designed landscapes which mimic the patterns and relationships found in nature, while yielding an abundance of food, fibre and energy for provision of local needs (...)
+More precisely, i see permaculture as the use of systems thinking and design principles that provide the organising framework for implementing the above vision.
 It draws together the diverse ideas, skills and ways of living which need to be rediscovered and developed in order to empower us to provide for our needs, while increasing the natural capital for future generations' (Holmgren, 2013).
-Another definition is: "Permaculture is a design system for creating sustainable human environments" (Mollison & Slay, 1991).
+Another definition is: "Permaculture is a design system for creating sustainable human environments" (Mollison and Slay, 1991).